machadodecastro/OK-Image/get_pixels/README.md

-Folder to save images's Pixels
+Folder to get images's Pixels